Principles of operator algebras: 9e. Exercises

 and then write down a brief account of what you learned. \end{exercise}

-This is something very fundamental and instructive, because it provides us with a whole new point of view on the factors, and in particular justifies the name ``factors''.
-We will be actually back to this later on in this book, but only under the assumption that the algebra has a trace, $tr:A\to\mathbb C$, which simplifies a number of things.
+This is something very fundamental and instructive, and is actually fundamental to the point that we should have normally talked about this in the present chapter 9.
+However, in practice, this is not really doable, things very technical, and although foundational, this remains something quite advanced.
+We will be actually back to this later in this book, but only under the assumption that the algebra has a trace, $tr:A\to\mathbb C$, which simplifies a number of things, and rather with explanations, instead of a complete proof.

 \begin{exercise} Given two projections $P,Q\in B(H)$, with $H$ being infinite dimensional, find an elementary proof for the fact that we have, for any $x\in H$,

 but the operators $(PQ)^n$ do not necessarily converge in norm. \end{exercise}